10 Steps to Selling a Home

 Homeowners tend to either overestimate or underestimate their home’s value.
 An overpriced home will sit on the market, and an underpriced home may hurt your financial future.
-At Boll Realty, we’ll help you figure out just what your home is worth by analyzing comparable homes in the area based on active, pending, sold, expired and cancelled listings.
+At Boll Realty, we’ll help you figure out just what your home is worth by analyzing comparable homes in the area based on active, pending, sold, expired and canceled listings.

 3: Set a Price to Sell Your Home

 Once we’ve figured out the value of your home, we’ll factor in the associated costs of selling it.
 We will also discuss any necessary repairs or upgrades that might increase your asking price.

 4: Preparing to List Your Property

 You’ll want to prepare your home for sale by thoroughly cleaning and de-junking each room, and improving your property’s curb appeal by painting fences and trim, tidying up the yard, mowing, trimming, and making any necessary landscape repairs.
 Make all the improvements that you discussed with the agent when setting a price; we cannot stress enough the necessity for a clean, well-kept home in making it saleable and ensuring your asking price.

 Your Boll Realty agent may ask you to consider professionally staging your home to increase its appeal to buyers.
 It is a good idea to move excess furniture into storage to open up rooms and make the home feel more spacious.
 If there are things you absolutely will not sell with the home, then you’ll want to remove them before opening it up to potential buyers.

 6: Offers and Negotiations

 The negotiation process can feel grueling, especially if this is your first home sale.
 At Boll Realty, we understand that you have a lot invested in your property.
 So, our agents will help keep you grounded enough to avoid making emotional decisions on what must be viewed as a business transaction.
 We want you to feel comfortable enough with us to trust that we have your best interests in mind.